Sakib25800/cf-ai-repo-chat/README.md

 I wanted to use the GitHub MCP server, but it isn’t compatible with Cloudflare Agents since it’s built for IDE hosts and lacks the required HTTP/SSE transport and so I added the tools manually.

+## Prompts

+I do not have a PROMPTS.md, but instead included the prompts in the commits where I used an AI.
+For most commits, I prompted Claude Code to generate base code and then refined it manually.
+Some commits involved multiple prompts, while others were smaller fixes where I only included the main prompt used.

 ## Development